 For house price information please visit the sold data tab.

-Eating and drinking: One of the greatest pleasures of living here is a Saturday morning coffee and stroll along the river, and both Grind and Artisan serve outrageously good coffee.
+Eating and drinking: One of the greatest pleasures of living here is a Saturday morning coffee and stroll along the river, and both Ground Coffee Society and Artisan serve outrageously good coffee.
 Putney also has some great riverside pubs including The Duke’s Head and The Boathouse, which boast great views and tasty food.
 The Putney pub quiz scene is a lively one, with one of the best on Tuesdays at The Jolly Gardeners.
 The newly refurbished Spotted Horse now boasts a rooftop gin bar.
-Residents are spoilt for choice when it comes to fine dining.
-Try the authentic Italian dishes at Enoteca Turi or the Japanese menu at Sushi54, Putney Canteen and The Dynamo along Putney Bridge Road or the ever popular Franco Manca.
+Residents are spoilt for choice when it comes to dining.
+Try the authentic Japanese menu at Sushi54, Putney Canteen and The Dynamo along Putney Bridge Road or the ever popular Franco Manca.
 Both the Coat and Badge and The Ship are pubs that are popular amongst the locals.
 The piazza along the river is home to the Putney Market, the Boathouse pub and Carluccios

 Culture: The Half Moon in Putney has been showcasing live music for decades, and the Putney Bridge venue is always packed with locals on weekends.
 The community Putney Arts Theatre is home to two companies, Putney Theatre Company and Group 64 Youth Theatre, known for their varied and innovative productions.

 Sport: Active Londoners love Putney life, with its wealth of sporting opportunities.
 There are several rowing clubs situated on the Putney riverbank, catering for all standards from novice to international competitor.
 Locals can choose from several golf and cricket clubs, including the London Scottish Golf Club on nearby Wimbledon Common and Putney Cricket Club, founded in 1870.